getify/workshop-fp-zero-monad/README.md

 In this exercise, you will fill out the implementation of `selectUsers()` to adhere to the following requirements:

 1. accept the `users` array as its only parameter
-2. return a new list of selected users, withotu modifying the original list
+2. return a new list of selected users, without modifying the original list
 3. select only the entries which have `verified: true`
 4. *copy* the contents of the entry to a new object (in the new list), including only the `name` and `email` properties
 5. sort the new list alphabetically, on the `name` property (hint: array `sort(fn)`)